Robert

 and commercial real estate.
 An authority on the financial aspects of

-preservation, Mr. Benedict is a doctoral candidate in Environmental Design
+preservation, Mr. Benedict received Doctorate in Environmental Design

-and Planning at Clemson University and teaches Preservation Economics at
+and Planning at Clemson University and previously taught Preservation Economics at

 the University of Georgia.
+He currently is Director and Professor of Practice of the Master of Real Estate Development Program (MRED) at Clemson University.
 He previously taught an Introduction to Historic

 Preservation at Greenville Technical College in Greenville, South Carolina.
 Mr.

-Benedict holds a Master of Arts in Historic Preservation from Goucher College,
+Benedict holds a Ph.D. in Environmental Design and Planning from Clemson University, a Master of Arts in Historic Preservation from Goucher College,

 a Master of Business Administration from the University of Georgia, and